galasa

 Galasa ecosystem architecture:

 When a user logs into the Galasa Web UI via their browser, the Web UI contacts the Galasa API server which in turn talks to a Dex server, providing it with the user ID.
 The Dex server talks to an identity provider, for example GitHub or LDAP, to authenticate that user.
-If the user is successfully authenticated, the provider returns an access token to the Dex server which sends that token to Galasa API server.
-The token is then sent to the Galasa Web UI where it is visible to the user.
-The user can then configure that token into the galasactl command line tool by updating the GALASA_TOKEN property in the galasactl.properties file.
-The user can then be authenticated each time the galasactl tool is used to log into a Galasa Ecosystem.
+If the user is successfully authenticated, Dex returns a bearer token to the Galasa API server, which in turn passes the token to the Galasa Web UI.
+The bearer token is then stored in a cookie by the web browser, to be used in further interactions with the Galasa Web UI until the user logs out of the web application, or the token expires.

-On a successful login, a bearer-token.json file is created in the Galasa home directory.
+On a successful login using the galasactl tool, the GALASA_TOKEN will be used to create a new temporary bearer token, which is stored in the bearer-tokens folder in the Galasa home directory.
 This file contains a bearer token that galasactl uses to authenticate requests when communicating with a Galasa Ecosystem.
-If the bearer token expires, galasactl automatically attempts to re-authenticate with the Galasa Ecosystem using the properties in the galasactl.properties file within the Galasa home directory.
+If the bearer token expires, galasactl automatically attempts to re-authenticate with the Galasa Ecosystem using the configured GALASA_TOKEN.

 Logging in to a Galasa Ecosystem using the auth login command